• Skip to main content

 Trainability

-German Wirehaired Pointers are intelligent, eager to please, and generally easy to train.
-Early socialization and puppy training classes are highly recommended to ensure they develop into well-mannered companions.
-Their versatility, athleticism, and keen intelligence make them excel in a variety of canine sports and activities, from obedience to agility, tracking, and hunting.
+German Wirehaired Pointers are intelligent, eager to please and generally easy to train.
+Early socialization and puppy classes help them develop into well-mannered companions, excelling in obedience, agility, tracking and hunting.

 German Wirehaired Pointer Overview